vrillusions/notifo-imap-listener/README.markdown

 - test with `./notifo-imap-listener.py`.
 - if no errors use ctrl-c and then start with `./notifo-imap-listener.py >output.log 2>&1 &`
 - test it by sending an email to the address and it should show up on phone within a second or two.
+- to properly kill use either ctrl-c if interactive or send SIGINT to process `kill -INT 123` where 123 is process id

 ## Config.ini Options